Roaming in the European Union will remain free until 2032

+The European Commission has updated the validity and regulations for the enjoyment of free roaming. .

 Good news when it comes to traveling.
-This week the European Union confirmed the extension of free roaming within the countries of the European Union, which would end on January 30, 2022.
+This week the European Commission confirmed the extension of free roaming within the countries of the European Union, which would end on January 30, 2022.
 And not for a short time.
-According to the new regulation published by the organization, free roaming will last until June 2032.
+According to the new regulation published by the organization free roaming will last until June 2032.

-The regulation that will enter into force as of July 1, 2022 also includes additional considerations for service providers.
-These include maintaining the same quality standards in the rest of the countries.
-In this way, they will not be able to reduce the connection speed.
-And in case of having to do it due to major problems, it must be informed to the clients.
+The law that will enter into force on July 1, 2022, seeks guarantee customer experience in terms of quality of service and access to emergency services, and for people with special needs.

 More free roaming and higher quality

+“Spending holidays in Greece, Austria or Bulgaria.
+Visiting clients or suppliers in Italy or Estonia.
+Traveling abroad without having to worry about phone bills is a tangible part of the EU single market experience for all Europeans.
+Today We’re not just making sure this experience continues, we’re updating it: better quality, better services, even more transparency. “

-Likewise, the provision clarifies that the provision of the service will stop when the invoice exceeds 50 euros or another previously defined limit.
-For now, the maximum prices that the European Union will set and that all operators must comply with are the following.
+Likewise, and in the cases in which extra is charged, the provision clarifies that the provision of the service will stop when the invoice exceeds 50 euros or other previously defined limit.
+For now, the maximum prices that the European Union will set and that all operators must comply with are as follows.

 - € 2 / GB in 2022, € 1.8 / GB in 2023, € 1.55 / GB in 2024, € 1.3 / GB in 2025, € 1.1 / GB in 2026 and € 1 / GB in 2027 in ahead.